MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 ### System events for Surge Protection

-When Surge Protection is active, capacity state events are generated.
-These are displayed in the System events table in the Fabric Capacity metrics app.
+When surge protection is active, capacity state events are generated.
+These are displayed in the _System events_ table in the _Fabric Capacity metrics app_.
 Below are the state events relevant to surge protection.
-A complete list of capacity state events is available in [Understanding the Microsoft Fabric Capacity Metrics app compute page. ](/fabric/enterprise/metrics-app-compute-page)
+A complete list of capacity state events is available in [Understanding the Microsoft Fabric Capacity Metrics app compute page](/fabric/enterprise/metrics-app-compute-page)

 |Capacity State|Capacity state change reason|When shown|
 | -------- | -------- | -------- |